REVIEW WRITTEN BY JOCELYN NOVECK,

 AP National Writer

-“Our Brand Is Crisis,” a Warner Bros release, is rated R by the Motion Picture Association of America for “language including some sexual references.”
-Running time: 107 minutes.
-Two and a half stars out of four.
+“Max,” a Warner Bros. release, is rated PG by the Motion Picture Association of America “for action violence, peril, brief language and some thematic elements.”
+Running time: 111 minutes.
+One and a half stars out of four.